Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 The people of Firozabad have seen nothing except bangles.
 One can find nothing but bangles everywhere, in the room, in the yard, on the push carts, pull carts etc.

-All the people including the children work in front of the flickering light.
+All the people, including the children, work in front of the flickering light.
 So their eyes become more adjusted to darkness than to light, and as a result, many lose their eyesight before they become adults.

 Q. What does shanty town mean?

 Ans.
-Town of huts.
+Town of Huts.

 Q. Why do many lose their eyesight?